zyjiao4728/Motion-Planning-on-Virtual-Kinematic-Chain/README.md

 ### 1.2 Clone repositories

-We recommend to clone the repository instead of downloading files to avoid submodule errors.
+We recommend cloning the repository instead of downloading files to avoid submodule errors.

-Be sure you have [added ssh key to github account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to clone the submodules.
+Be sure you have [added ssh key to GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to clone the submodules.

-Cloning the repositories(especially submodules) may take up to hours, depend on your network connection.
+Cloning the repositories(especially submodules) may take up to hours, depending on your network connection.

 ```bash
 cd projects